 Location: 1 00.64'S 37 13.31'W

-Just hours ago your Argonauts were mere polliwogs, young and inexperienced, making their way through the Atlantic; but tonight as we close another day on passage each shipmate has the honor of joining a distinct and respected group of sailors known as Shellbacks.
+Just hours ago, your Argonauts were mere polliwogs, young and inexperienced, making their way through the Atlantic, but tonight as we close another day on a passage, each shipmate has the honor of joining a distinct and respected group of sailors known as Shellbacks.
 Prior to crossing the equator and joining this experienced group, one must complete a series of tasks and ceremonies to appease the great King Neptune and earn the Shellback title.
 Costumes of sea creatures, pirates, and mermaids were adorned while offerings to the great king were presented and judged.
-Locks of hair were thrown into the sea and the ceremonial communion taken.
+Locks of hair were thrown into the sea, and the ceremonial communion is taken.
 The court was then baptized as we crab-walked to kiss the kings baby and complete the polliwog ceremony.
 Each task was accomplished to the kings satisfaction and the Shellback title bestowed upon each shipmate.

 Mom, Dad, and Collin- I still have a (nearly) full head of hair and many exciting stories to share in April.
-Miss you all lots!
+I miss you all lots!